 Some people are listening to the new transactions.
 Once they have enough of them, they organize them as blocks.
 Then, they compute the proof of work of the block.
 But before that, they add a transaction to the top of the block.
 This transaction is their reward.
 The system allows miners some amount of the cryptocurrency for each block.

 This special transaction does not need a signature.
 And this currency does not come from another user.
 This is the creation of a new currency.
 That is the way new cryptocurrency is created.
 They are miners that are mining for currency.
 Once a miner finishes with a block, it broadcasts it to each user so that they can then complete their blockchain.
 Of course, the miner must abide by the network rules.

 The blockchain reward is generally decreasing over time to guarantee a limit on the total amount of cryptocurrencies in the system.
 Moreover, the difficulty of computing the proof of work is also increasing over time.
 The idea is to keep the time to create a new block constant over time.
-In addition to the blockchain reward, miners can also take a fee (in cryptocurrency unit).
-This fee is an incentive for them to include the transaction into the block they are working on.
+In addition to the blockchain reward, miners can also take a fee (in cryptocurrency units).
+This transaction fee is an incentive to include the transaction into the block they are working on.

-You should now have a better understanding of what cryptocurrencies are and how they are working.
+You should now have a better understanding of what cryptocurrencies are and how they work.
 The model I have described here is the basic model.
 Some cryptocurrencies can be a bit different, of course.

 Cryptocurrencies are not so difficult to understand.
 They are a digital currency with a shared ledger of all the transactions.
 Cryptocurrencies rely on computing power to validate all the transactions from the network.
 They are very safe, using advanced cryptography to ensure that nobody can forge transactions.

 Of course, they are more complicated than your usual currency.
-But I think the concept is very interesting.
+But the concept is very interesting.
 I am not saying it is a good investment.
-I think it is not a good investment.
+I actually think it is not a good investment.
 But I will discuss that in more detail in another post.

-Do you understand better how cryptocurrencies are working?
+Do you understand better how cryptocurrencies work?
 Are you investing in them?